 Cost of the TIMS card is NPR 2000 (about 20 USD).
 You can obtain this permit from office of Tourism Board or Trekking Agencies Association of Nepal; both based in Kathmandu.

 If you are trekking independently, you need to secure these permits yourself.
-But, if you are booking organized trek through tour operator then you don’t have to worry about it.
+But, if you are booking organized trek through international tour operators or local agencies then you don’t have to worry about it.

 Cost of Travel Insurance- USD 150